benny-edlund/imx/README.md

 # imx
-An experimental ImGui backend built with Blend2d and X11 Please visit and support these amazing products:
+An experimental ImGui backend built with Blend2d and X11 Please visit and support these amazing products this library is built upon:
 [Blend2d](https://blend2d.com)
 [ImGui](https://github.com/ocornut/imgui)